ChondroFiller and Non-Surgical Joint Preservation

 Why Joint Wear Is Hard to Manage

-Cartilage has a very limited ability to heal itself because it lacks a direct blood supply.
-Once worn, it does not readily recover, which is why options that support the joint — rather than only easing pain — are of interest.
+Articular cartilage cushions the ends of bones and allows smooth, pain-free movement.
+Unlike most other tissues, it has very limited capacity to heal itself because it has no direct blood supply.
+Once cartilage is damaged or worn, the body struggles to mount an adequate repair response.
+This is why options that actively support the joint environment — rather than only managing pain — are of particular clinical interest.

 How the ChondroFiller Injection Works